Undergraduate Mathematics Activities at UConn

 There are a number of activities that undergraduates interested in mathematics can participate in at UConn, and this page provides access to many of them.
 Some take place throughout the year and others happen in just one of the semesters.

-Calculus Competition: exam offered to UConn students who have taken calculus at all levels.
+Stuart Sidney Math Competition: exam offered to UConn students who like math.

 Math Challenge Problems: fun problems for all students.